sortecoevo/sortee/content/aboutus.md

 - aboutus-us
 author: ML
 date: "2020-09-14"
-description: Contact Society for Open, Reliable, and Transparent Ecology and Evolutionary biology (SORTEE)
+description: About the Society for Open, Reliable, and Transparent Ecology and Evolutionary biology (SORTEE)
 title: About Us
 ---